IAReporter seeks new contributors/analysts

 - Demonstrated writing skills in English, preferably journalistic in nature.

-Interested candidates must complete a trial assignment: a summary of the GAMI v.
-Mexico arbitral award in the style of IAReporter – with a run-down of the essential facts, key legal holdings and reasoning in the 2003 jurisdiction decision and the 2006 final award, and a small amount of analysis that puts the award in light of other developments in the field of investment treaty arbitration and Argentine cases at ICSID.
+Interested candidates must complete a trial assignment: a summary of the Siemens v.
+Argentina arbitral award in the style of IAReporter.
+Your draft should offer a brief account of the essential facts, a description of key legal holdings and reasoning in the 2003 jurisdiction decision and the 2006 final award, and a small amount of analysis that puts the award in light of other developments in the field of investment treaty arbitration and Argentine cases at ICSID.
 (You do not need to read and summarize the separate 2004 jurisdiction decision.)

 The deadline for applications is midnight Pacific Standard Time on Friday December 11, 2020.